 An officer cannot arrest someone just because she feels like it or has a vague hunch that someone might be a criminal.
 Police officers have to be able to justify their arrest usually by showing some tangible evidence that led them to probable cause.

-Police Arrest Procedures
+Requirements of Police: Arrest Procedures

 Police also do not have to read Miranda Rights at the time of arrest.
-However, the police must read a suspect his Miranda Rights before an interrogation, so many police departments recommend that Miranda Rights be read at the time of arrest.
+However, the police must read a suspect their rights before an interrogation, so many police departments recommend that Miranda Rights be read at the time of arrest.
 This way, they can start questioning right away, and also, any information volunteered by a suspect can be used against them.

-One universal rule police officers must follow is that they are not allowed to use excessive force or treat the arrestee cruelly.
+Police aren't allowed to use excessive force or treat the arrestee cruelly; this is universal and protected by the U.S. Constitution.
 Generally, police officers are only allowed to use the minimum amount of force necessary to protect themselves and bring the suspect into police custody.
-This is why people are advised to never resist an arrest or argue with police.
-The more a suspect struggles, the more force is required for the police to do their job.
-If the arrestee thinks the arrest is unjustified or incorrect, she can always challenge it later with the help of an attorney, and if warranted, bring a civil rights case.
+This is why people are advised to never resist an arrest or argue with police, even if they believe the arrest is inappropriate, since resistance could lead to the use of more force.